Distribution Prototype Diffusion Learning for Open-set Supervised Anomaly Detection: Method

 \textit{Our abstract idea} is to learn latent distribution prototypes that not only encapsulate normal samples in a concise manner but also discriminate against anomaly samples.
 Given the abundance of observed normal samples, one natural approach is to characterize the distribution $P(\mcX_\tr^\norm)$, where samples outside this distribution, $\texttt{x}\notin P(\mcX_\tr^\norm)$, would be awarded higher probabilities as anomalies.
 Considering the inherent diversity of normal samples, we endeavor to learn multiple simple distributions (\eg, Gaussians) as prototypes $\mcP_\text{MGP}$, named multi-Gaussian prototypes (MGP).
 To embed input data into the prototype space, we introduce a generative bridge model $\psi_p$ for distribution transformation.
 The more \textit{abstract} formulation is given as follows:

 where $\mcP_\text{MGP}$ denotes the distribution prototypes to be learned, $\psi_p$ is the flow function across probability distributions, $D_p$ signifies the discriminative function in the space of prototypes, $f$ stands for the feature extraction process, and $D_s$ acts as a regularizer to increase feature discriminability.
 In the above formulation, besides distribution prototype learning (DPL), we also introduce dispersion feature learning (DFL) executed within a hyperspherical embedding space, \ie, $D_s(\mcF_\tr^\norm, \mcF_\tr^\anom)$.
 The advantage of DFL is to prevent abrupt feature collapse in feature learning, thus preserving discriminative qualities. \textit{The overview of our framework} is abstractly depicted in Fig.~\ref{fig:overview}.
-Detailed elaboration\footnote{The concrete algorithm is deferred to the supplementary material.} on these aspects will be provided in the subsequent sections.
+Detailed elaboration on these aspects will be provided in the subsequent sections.